shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 <!--![Project yml env](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/15_project_yml_env.png)-->

 Inside `project.yml,` there are three sections below the description: `includes`, `engines`, and `frameworks`.
-The includes is a list of file pointers that reference other YAML files in the configuration.
-The architecture of the Default Configuration takes advantage of nesting files and using pointers as another way to keep the files lightweight and sparse.
+The `includes` section is a list of file pointers that *reference* other YAML files in the configuration.
+The architecture of the Default Configuration takes advantage of nesting files and using pointers as another way to keep the files lightweight.
 Following the **includes** will bring you through one file to the next until you find the configuration setting you are looking for.
-It’s a bit like the Russian Matryoshka dolls where you open up each doll that’s nested inside the next until you find the appropriate configuration setting.
+It’s a bit like Russian Matryoshka dolls: you open up each doll that’s nested inside the next until you find the appropriate configuration setting.

-Every Engine is identified as `tk-(name of software application)`.
+Every Engine is identified as `tk-<name of software application>`.
 You know you want to affect settings in Maya, so the identifier we’re looking for is `tk-maya`.

 Look under the `includes:` section of the `project.yml` file and find this line, `./includes/settings/tk-maya.yml`.
 This line indicates the configurations controlling the **settings** for the Maya Engine, `tk-maya`, are nested inside the **includes** folder within the **settings** folder.